NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Worldsphere Gravity.md

 **Gravitational Morass** The pull of gravity is amplified here, creating greater difficult terrain.
 Flying creatures that pass through the area must succeed at a Reflex save against your spell DC or fall to the ground, taking bludgeoning damage equal to half the distance fallen.

 **Flowing Time** Erratic timestreams aid you within this space.
-A creature that starts its turn in the burst is affected by [[Spells/Haste|Haste]] on that turn.
+A creature that starts its turn in the burst is affected by [[Haste|Haste]] on that turn.

 *Source: Pathfinder #168: King of the Mountain*
 *OGL*